| | | | | | | | |

 • Preheat the oven to 425 degrees.

-• Flip the fennel over and add the tomatoes and garlic along with more seasonings, if desired, then continue to roast for 10 minutes.
+• Flip the fennel over and add the tomatoes and garlic, along with more seasonings if desired.
+Continue roasting for 10 minutes.

 • Add the drained white beans and roast for 3-5 minutes, until heated through.

-• Remove from the oven and sprinkle with fresh parsley and fennel fronds and a drizzle of olive oil, to taste.
+• Remove from the oven and sprinkle with fresh parsley and fennel fronds.

-• Serve immediately with fresh parmesan on the side and a piece of garlicky sourdough toast, if desired.
+• Serve with fresh parmesan on the side and a piece of garlicky toast, if desired.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking